FilthyPotato/BookCatalog/README.md

     mail.username=	(gmail domain)
     mail.password=
     ```
-    The email with activation link with be sent from this account.
+    The email with activation link will be sent from this account.

   **Only basic authentication is supported.**